kiran-sone/weather-app-kiran/README.md

 ## Application Requirements
 - Laravel version 10.*
 - You have to signup/login to openweathermap.org and create API Key under Settings section.
-Copy the API Key of OPENWEATHER_API_KEY option inside project folder: weather-app-kiran/config/app.php
+Copy that API Key to OPENWEATHER_API_KEY option inside project folder: weather-app-kiran/config/app.php file
 - Configure/update .env and/or .htaccess as per your local environment setup

 ## Application Access: